Shiny Disco Balls

 "Shiny Disco Balls" is a song by Who Da Funk featuring Jessica Eve (wife of Harry "Choo Choo" Romero) on vocals.
 The single was written and produced by Jorge Mario Jaramillo and co-produced by Alex Alicea.
-"Shiny Disco Balls" reached number 15 on the UK Singles Chart, number 9 in Greece, number 23 in Ireland, and number 24 in Australia.
-In addition, it topped the UK Dance Chart for two weeks and reached the top 30 on the US Dance Club Play chart.
+"Shiny Disco Balls" reached number 15 on the UK Singles Chart, number nine in Greece, and number 24 in Australia, where it was the most successful club hit of 2002.
+In addition, it topped the UK Dance Singles Chart for two weeks and reached the top 30 on the US Billboard Dance Club Play chart.